This new image from NASA’s Mars Reconnaissance Orbiter shows a 1-kilometer wide impact crater in the Sirenum Fossae region of Mars.

 This impact crater appears relatively recent as it has a sharp rim and well-preserved ejecta.
 The steep inner slopes are carved by gullies and include possible recurring slope lineae on the equator-facing slopes.
 Fresh craters often have steep, active slopes, so the HiRISE team is monitoring this crater for changes over time.
 The bedrock lithology is also diverse.
 The crater is a little more than 1-kilometer wide.

 The University of Arizona, Tucson, operates HiRISE, which was built by Ball Aerospace & Technologies Corp., Boulder, Colorado.
-NASA’s Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the Mars Reconnaissance Orbiter Project and Mars Science Laboratory Project for NASA’s Science Mission Directorate, Washington.
+NASA’s Jet Propulsion Laboratory (JPL), a division of the California Institute of Technology in Pasadena, manages the Mars Reconnaissance Orbiter Project and Mars Science Laboratory Project for NASA’s Science Mission Directorate, Washington.